 2019 Interdisciplinary Dialogue Project

-Called the Spirit Bear Dialogues ᐊᐦᒑᐦᐠ ᒪᐢᑲᐧ ᐅᓯᐦᒋᑫᐃᐧᓂ ᐋᐧᐢᑲᐦᐃᑲᐣ, the 2019 Interdisciplinary Dialogue Project focuses on Indigenous research.
+Called the Spirit Bear Dialogues: ᐊᐦᒑᐦᐠ ᒪᐢᑲᐧ ᐅᓯᐦᒋᑫᐃᐧᓂ ᐋᐧᐢᑲᐦᐃᑲᐣ, the 2019 Interdisciplinary Dialogue Project focused on Indigenous research.

-Students and faculty from MacEwan University and University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills, under the guidance of kihêw waciston, will explore the history of colonial relationships and the impact of harmful research practices.
-As well, they will learn about the ways that more respectful and reciprocal relationships between Indigenous communities and academic scholars are being forged.
+Students and faculty from MacEwan University and University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills, under the guidance of kihêw waciston, explored the history of colonial relationships and the impact of harmful research practices.
+As well, they learned about the ways that more respectful and reciprocal relationships between Indigenous communities and academic scholars are being forged.

 IDP at a glance